FAQ's & Custom Orders

 Selecting a Holder Size

-One of the hardest things to choose without actually holding a pen is what diameter of holder is most comfortable for an individual.
+One of the hardest things to choose, without actually holding an actual pen holder, is what diameter of holder is most comfortable for an individual.
 The comfort is the most important aspect of the pen holder.
-Just as every person's hand is a different size, we try to make a large selection of diameters available for purchase.
-Here is how we suggest to find a comfortable size.
+Just as every person's hand is a different size, I try to make a large selection of diameters available for purchase.
+Here is how I suggest to find a comfortable size.

 Take a standard pencil.
 You can wrap it in string, tape, cloth, modeling clay or anything else and create a size and shape that is comfortable to you.
 Once you have the size worked out to your comfort, measure the dimension on it from the image below.
-Dimension B & C are the most important and the dimensions we show in our descriptions.
+Dimension B & C are the most important and the dimensions I show in my descriptions.

-If for some reason we don't have that exact size in stock, feel free to contact us and we can custom turn a holder based on your size requirement, wood choice and decorative end choices.
+If for some reason I don't have that exact size in stock, feel free to contact me and I can custom turn a holder based on your size requirement, wood choice and decorative end choices.

-You can also send us the dowel or pencil wrapped in tape, string or cloth and we can duplicate that exact shape!
+You can also send me the dowel or pencil wrapped in tape, string or cloth and I can duplicate that exact shape!

-To begin a custom order, the process is as simple as emailing us at email@example.com.
-We love doing custom designs and will work to help create your perfect holder.
+To begin a custom order, the process is as simple as emailing me at email@example.com.
+I love doing custom designs and will work to help create your perfect holder.
 Do not let the details below overwhelm you, approach us via email and I will help you through all of this, it's much simpler than it sounds.

 Steps in the Custom Order Process